top of page

 Tornado

 A tornado is a violently rotating column of air extending from the base of a thunderstorm down to the ground.
 Tornadoes are capable of completely destroying well-made structures, uprooting trees, and hurling objects through the air like deadly missiles.
 Tornadoes can occur at any time of day or night and at any time of the year.
+Check out the National Severe Storms Laboratory's Twister FAQs page for lots of tornado facts and informative videos.
 Preparation is the key to minimizing impacts and staying safe both during and after a tornado.

 FEMA tornado graphic with clock icon indicating they can happen anytime, intense wind icon, USA icon indicating they can happen anywhere, and tornado icon shoring they look like funnels